Half the work, double the style

 Alternatively, feature half panelled walls in your hallway to break up colour like this idea from eBay.
 Using Edwardian style panelling to add a pop of white into the space, this design follows through on the door frame and dining room.

-This easy to do yourself panelling was done by cutting out bespoke pieces of wood in traditional panel styling and painted over to give the effect.
+This easy-to-do-yourself panelling was done by cutting out bespoke pieces of wood in traditional panel styling and painting them over to give the effect.
 See the full transformation.

 Image source eBay

 Source your interior ideas from other rooms like this hallway idea which takes the design of bathroom panelling right into the hallway.
-These thin wall panels that go halfway up the wall and add subtle elegance to your hallway and stairs for a timeless look.
+These thin wall panellingthat go halfway up the wall and add subtle elegance to your hallway and stairs for a timeless look.

-Are you thinking about incorporating panelling into your bathroom?
-This period style wall feature is a great way to add a a statement look in a bathroom with a bathtub.
+Are you thinking about incorporating half wall panelling in your bathroom?
+This period-style wall feature is a great way to add a statement look to a bathroom with a bathtub.
 Whether you’re looking for a cottage core style or a Victorian elegance, half wall panelling in the bathroom can instantly make your walls stand out.